ebalkanski/symfony4-php-nginx-mysql-elk/README.md

     - `monolog` (use the datetime filter on second step of wizard)
     - `nginx` (use the @timestamp filter on second step of wizard)
 - Open `http://symfony4.local:81/app/kibana#/discover` and you should see the Symfony logs there.
 You can also switch to nginx logs.
-- `docker-compose exec php /bin/bash` - enter the php container.
+- `make php` - enter the php container.
 - Happy Coding!

 ### Useful commands